 - If nobody has rented the accommodation for the last two years, the rules of the rent pressure zone do not apply.
 Your rent must still not be more than market rent.
 (Ask your landlord for examples of at least three comparable rents of similar properties in your area which have been advertised in the previous four weeks.)

 - If the landlord makes a 'substantial change' to the accommodation, the rules of the rent pressure zone no longer apply.
 A 'substantial change' means building works, and does not mean, for example, painting the property or installing new appliances.
 Any rent increase must still be in line with market rent.

-For more information, please visit the RTB's information page on Rent Pressure Zones.
+For more information, please visit the RTB's website.

 - The landlord can change the amount of rent you pay for the accommodation every two years.
 If you have been living at the same accommodation continuously for less than two years, your landlord cannot increase your rent.

 - Your landlord must tell you that the rent for your accommodation will increase 90 days before you start paying the new increased rent.

 - A valid notice of a rent increase given to you by the landlord must be in the prescribed form.
 The RTB have produced a sample rent review notice.

 - The new increased rent amount must not be more than the market rent.
 The RTB's Rent Index can be used as a guide.